Mediation is a means of communication. It’s a tool for resolving disputes.

 The mediation process

 When you choose to mediate, both parties agree on a mediator.
 Your mediator is a neutral party, uniquely trained and skilled at facilitating settlements between parties.
 Each side prepares a summary of the issue which the mediator reviews.
-Everyone agrees to meet at a neutral location, usually a set of boardrooms, on an agreed upon date.
-What happens next is entirely flexible, and there lies the beauty of the process.
-Unlike litigation, you have input into the process that follows.
+Everyone agrees on a date, and whether to meet in person or virtually.
+If in person, you can meet at a neutral location, usually a set of boardrooms, or at a lawyer’s offices.
+What happens next is entirely flexible – unlike litigation, you have input into the process that follows.

 Often, the mediator will begin with an introduction, and invite each party to summarize why they are there.
-At this point, relations are often strained, given that these two parties are in dispute, and sometimes in the midst of contentious litigation.
+If lawyers are involved, it’s usually the lawyers who summarize.
+At this point, relations are often strained, given that parties are in dispute, and sometimes in the midst of contentious litigation.
 Polite discussion seems only a remote possibility.

 Quantum Mediators help start that discussion, and assist each side in taking part.
 A good mediator can get parties talking to each other, can help identify common goals, and ultimately find a resolution that works for all.
 Sometimes the mediator suggests taking breaks in separate rooms so the mediator can talk with each privately.
 The mediator brings the parties back together to talk about decisions they have made, or issues that remain problematic.